Case study: a legal case about accent discrimination

 Crucially to this case, Chetankumar was of Indian background and had spoken English since the age of 2.
 He argued that he was the victim of racial discrimination in his workplace, both directly and indirectly.
 The lawyers who represented TalkTalk failed in their defence of the company.
 It was shown that Chetankumar only worked with staff based in India, and not directly with customers of the company who could be based elsewhere.
 In the end, Chetankumar was able to sue TalkTalk for damages relating to racial discrimination.

-What’s important about this case is that Chetankumar’s accent was very closely tied to his identity as a person of Indian background.
+Chetankumar’s accent was very closely tied to his identity as a person of Indian background.
 Therefore, the comments about his ‘lacking’ English accent were found to be racially-motivated, as his accent reflected his racial identity.
-As we’ve previously seen in this course, race is an attribute that is legally-protected in England and Wales.
+As we’ve previously seen in this course, race is an attribute that is legally-protected in the UK.

 This case shows how much impact accent discrimination can have on people’s lives.
 It also shows that courts are willing to act when people have been unfairly treated because of the way that they speak.
 However, for legal cases that do not centre on protected attributes like race or sexual orientation, there are currently very few ways to challenge accent discrimination at work.